Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking

 How to Spot Fake Saffron:

-In the image above I’ve shown 3 different products that were all labelled as saffron.
-The first one and the last one are both good quality saffron – even though they were harvested in different regions.
-You can get good quality threads that are cultivated in Indian, Spain and Iran (although people will dispute that one is superior to another).
+In the image above I've shown 3 different products that were all labeled as saffron.
+The first one and the last one are both good quality - even though they were harvested in different regions.
+You can get good quality threads that are cultivated in Indian, Spain, and Iran (although people will dispute that one is superior to another).
 However, take a look at that pile in the middle.

-Although the packaging is labelled as saffron, it is actually something completely different.
+Although the packaging is labeled as saffron, it is actually something completely different.
 These stigmas are from the safflower plant, and they are often used to imitate saffron in various ways.
-Although the stigmas smell a little bit like saffron, they don’t have the complex flavour of actual saffron.
-They also don’t colour food in the same way.
+Although the stigmas smell a little bit like saffron, they don't have the complex flavour of the actual spice.
+They also don't colour food in the same way.

 Safflower stigmas are sometimes ground up and mixed with ground saffron to "stretch" the product.
 This is called adulterating saffron, and it's one of the reasons why you shouldn't buy pre-ground saffron.
 The other reason is that ground saffron doesn't retain the same flavour as whole saffron threads, so really you should just avoid that stuff.